Summary, result and goals of Italy

 Jonathan Moreno

 Neither ‘biscotto’ nor ‘panettone’ nor ‘Sicilian cannoli’.
 Italy is not for quibbles.
-He wanted to be first in the group and reached the round of 16 with nine points and without Donnarumma -nor Sirigu- conceding a single goal.
+He wanted to be first in the group and reached the round of 16 with nine points and without Donnarumma -or Sirigu- conceding a single goal.
 The ‘Azzurra’ adds a thousand minutes without receiving a goal and reaches 30 games undefeated.
-Serious and professional on the turf and serious candidates for the title.
+Serious and professional on the grass and serious candidates for the title.

 ITA